 - Unusual behaviour, for example, sudden mood swings or being irritated easily

 - Trouble with balance or clumsiness

 - Memory loss

 - Feeling confused, dazed or stunned

 - A headache that will not go away and painkillers are not helping

-Post concussion syndrome is a term that is used to describe a number of different symptoms that some individuals develop once they have had concussion.
+Post-concussion syndrome is a term that is used to describe a number of different symptoms that some individuals develop once they have had concussion.
 It is essentially a complication of the original injury.
-Symptoms of post concussion syndrome include concentration and memory issues, as well as dizziness and headaches.
+Symptoms of post-concussion syndrome include concentration and memory issues, as well as dizziness and headaches.
 In most cases, these symptoms will not last longer than three months after the initial head injury was suffered.
-You can find out more about settlement amounts for post concussion syndrome UKlater on in the guide, or call us to find out more about your likely post concussion syndrome compensation amount.
+You can find out more about settlement amounts for post-concussion syndrome later on in the guide, or call us to find out more about your likely post-concussion syndrome compensation amount.

 If you would like to know about the number of concussion cases in the UK, please refer to the statistics below.
 You can see the total number of admissions since 2005 in the UK for all types of ABI.

 You may be wondering who is liable for your concussion injury.
 This all depends on the nature of the accident, i.e. how it happened, where it happened, and when it happened.
 If you have sustained concussion because of an accident in the gym, then the owner of the gym will be responsible.
 If you have been injured while walking along a public pathway, it is likely that your local council will need to foot the compensation bill.
 If you are unsure regarding how it is actually responsible for the area where you were injured, please do not hesitate to get in touch.

 It goes without saying that the severity of your injury will play a huge role in determining your concussion settlement amounts.
 If you are going to experience lifelong side effects, you will receive much more than someone who will recover in a matter of weeks.
 To determine the severity of your injury, and consequently how much you will receive, your medical report is the main source of evidence that is used.